South Shields: Tourism

 The town is a popular seaside resort with multiple landmarks and tourist attractions.
 As with other resorts tourism is a large part of the town's economy: to attract tourists the town has an extensive network of cycle paths and walking trails; a promenade; parks-and-gardens; fairground rides; amusement arcades, crazy golf, laser tag, a miniature steam railway; boating lake; a ten-pin bowling centre and an amphitheatre.

 Leisure and entertainment

-There is a good choice of restaurants, cafes, public houses and nightlife as well as hotels, guest houses and caravan parks in and around the town.
+There is a good choice of restaurants, cafes, public houses and nightlife, as well as hotels, guest houses and caravan parks in and around the town.

 South Shields plays host to an annual free summer festival and each autumn the town is the seaside finish to the week as well as public gala shows at the Customs House.
 During the week is the Magic Convention – 3 days of lectures and shows by the world's best magicians.

-Landmark
+Landmarks

-A notable landmark in the town is the reconstructed Roman fort and excavations of the ancient Arbeia Roman Castra.
-This form part of the Hadrian's Wall World Heritage Site.
+A notable landmark in the town is the reconstructed Roman fort and excavations of the ancient Arbeia Roman Castra; this form part of the Hadrian's Wall World Heritage Site.
 South Shields is also home of the oldest provincial newspaper in the UK, the Shields Gazette.